Est.2010

 4. Plan for Training and Upskilling

 Now that you’ve narrowed down your career direction, the next step is getting qualified.
-Many careers in tech and project management don’t require a degree, but you will need up-to-date training or certifications to stand out.
+Many careers in IT and Project Management don’t require a degree, but you will need up-to-date training or certifications to stand out.

 The good news?
-There are flexible, affordable routes that fit around your life, even if you’re still working full time.
+There are flexible, affordable options that suit your schedule, even if you’re still working full-time.

 Focus on what’s essential to get your foot in the door.
 You don’t need to do everything at once.
 Start with entry-level certifications that give you credibility and confidence, and build from there.
 Make sure the training you choose is recognised in the industry and designed for career changers, not just graduates or full-time students.